 Nutrition calculators do sometimes have inaccuracies within their database, so it’s not unheard of for this to be the cause of your troubles.
 If you think you’ve identified an ingredient for which NutritionIX has incorrect info, you can feel free to forward that to us at firstname.lastname@example.org.
 We keep in communication with NutritionIX so that their dieticians can go back to the drawing board, so to speak, if they need to do more research and correct any genuine inaccuracies in their system.

-One more thing...why isn’t Create giving me the net carbs for my recipes?
+One more thing...why isn’t Create giving me the Net Carbs or Sugar Alcohols for my recipes?

-We have a lot of low carb and Keto bloggers who use Create, so we totally understand that you likely will want to make use of the Net Carbs field.
+We have a lot of low carb and Keto bloggers who use Create, so we totally understand that you likely will want to make use of the Net Carbs and Sugar Alcohols fields.
 We made this feature available so that it can be utilized by those who want to display that specific nutrient in their posts.

-However, you may have noticed that this nutrient isn’t automatically calculated for you.
+However, you may have noticed that these nutrients aren't automatically calculated for you.